kieranoh/cipher-text/README.md

 - encrypt_ascii.c : the encryption code for Variant Vigenère cipher. it will return the cipher_ascii.txt with hexadecimal

+- decrypt_ascii.c : the decryption code for Variant Vigenère cipher. it will read the ciphertext and return plain_after_decrypt.txt

 - README.md: This file, providing an overview and instructions for the project.